romklao/capstone_lego/README.md

 # Introduction

-BrickPro is an application that allows users to find Lego sets and to save teir farite items.
+BrickPro is an application that allows users to find Lego sets and to save their favorite items.
 They can buy a favorite lego set from sources we provide.
 Retrieving relevant data from Rebrickable API.

 # QuickStart